Riding with your horse should feel enjoyable, connected, and clear.

 We teach until we’ve made progress, unless everyone is too stressed.
 Then we get off, we breathe, and we all have a snack.
 That alone, recognizing that we can try again next time, is progress in itself.

-Send us an email by clicking below, and we’ll send you a price list and get you on the schedule.
-Don’t forget to tell us about yourself and your horse!
+Send us an email by clicking below, and we’ll get you on the schedule!
+Feel free to tell us all about your horse!

 Areas of Focus